bloom-housing/ui-components/README.md

 yarn test:coverage
 ```

-which generates local coverage reports, useful as you are writing tests to ensure you have encompassed all the states.
+which generates local coverage reports.

-To run our accessibility suite which leverages Storybook, from within `ui-components` run:
+To run our accessibility suite which leverages Storybook, from root run:

 ```
 yarn test:a11y